ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 Before you call a method, you must make sure that you have created and intialized an object using a constructor.
-Remember that if you just declare a Turtle object with calling its constructor, it will be null and not really reference an object.
+Remember that if you just declare a Turtle object without calling its constructor, it will be null and not really reference an object.
 If you call a method for a variable that is null, you will get an error called **NullPointerException**.

 |Groupwork| Programming Challenge : Draw a Letter
 -------------------------------------------------